sfbuysse/SW_IT_PopDiffPlasticity/01_CleanData.md

 # description

 This code reads in the raw data and writes out cleaned data files.
 The raw data is not in the github repo, but all of the cleaned data files are saved to the data subfolder.
-A Two Treatment version was saved on 7/21/2025 so all histograms were done with only the data being used for analysis in this manuscript.
+A Two Treatment version was saved on 7/21/2025 so all histograms were done with only the data being used for analysis in this manuscript. (the third treatment, where plants were in the Current treatment before vernalization but the Future treatment after was completed and is present in the raw data but was not included in analyses.)

 # Set basic info for all code